Careers360 Logo

 (i) As a reflector in search lights, head lights of motor vehicles to get powerful parallel beams of light.
 It is also used in telescope, solar cookers etc.

-(ii) In ophthalmoscope for reflecting light on to the retina of the eye.
+(ii) In an ophthalmoscope for reflecting light onto the retina of the eye.

-(iii) As a shaving mirror, make-up mirror as it can form erect and magnified image.
+(iii) As a shaving mirror, a make-up mirror as it can form erect and magnified image.

 (iv) By dentists to see large images of the teeth of patients.

-As rear-view mirror in automobiles (like cars, trucks and buses) to see the traffic at the back side.
-Such a mirror is preferred because it has a much wider field of view as compared to plane mirror or a concave mirror and always produces an erect image.
+As a rear-view mirror in automobiles (like cars, trucks and buses) to see the traffic behind.
+Such a mirror is preferred because it has a much wider field of view as compared to a plane mirror or a concave mirror and always produces an erect image.

-In the same plane the incident ray, the refracted ray and the normal to the interface at the point of incidence, all lie together.
+1. The incident ray, the refracted ray and the normal to the interface, all lie together at the point of incidence, in the same plane.

-We take the ratio of the sine of the angle of incidence to the sine of the angle of refraction to be constant.
+2. The ratio of the sine of the angle of incidence to the sine of the angle of refraction is constant.
+This is known as Snell's Law.

 From Snell's law